 Whether you have a tiny balcony or an expansive yard, there are plenty of ways to create a space that will allow you to revel in the seasonal warmth.
 However, it’s essential that you consider how much space you have before purchasing outdoor furniture.

 As with any design decision, form should follow function.
-Take some time to think about how you’ll use your outdoor space – will it be for dining, lounging or both?
+Take some time to think about how you will use your outdoor space – will it be for dining, lounging or both?
 Do you long to have a spot to sip your morning coffee in the breeze before starting your hectic day?

 Once you’ve defined the use of the space, the first thing to do is measure it – but not just the exterior dimensions.
 If you want both seating and dining areas, you’ll want to map out how much space you can devote to each function.
 You’ll also need to allow room around your outdoor furniture for easy access and flow.